Call for Performers, Artists, Nautical Artisans, and Storytellers

-We are looking for actors who can take existing recorded oral histories, whittle them down, and craft them into short, in-person stories to share with small groups of people.
-If this appeals to you, please send us a link to a video of yourself telling a story, along with any relevant writing experience you may have.
+We are looking for actors to craft short monologues from voices from the past, and then to share those stories on site with small groups of people during the Festival.
+A library of recorded oral histories is available to assist.
+If this appeals to you, please send us a link to a video of yourself telling a story, and any relevant writing experience you have.

 Think fishy chalk art along the Steveston boardwalk, a structure made of sea supplies, or a watery weave to hang at a heritage location!
-We expect to have the Net Loft available as an indoor exhibition space.
 Check out artist Glen Andersen’s Log Nest Monsters from 2020 for inspiration: https://www.youtube.com/watch?v=iH1xZ4ge8XQ&t=2s

 Steveston’s history is built on hand-crafted wooden boats, woven fishing nets, and so much more.
 We would love to include maritime-related artisan demonstrations, presentations, and hands-on workshops!
-Take a look at 2019’s artisans here: https://richmondmaritimefestival.ca/things-to-do/artisans/
+Take a look at a few previous artisans here: https://richmondmaritimefestival.ca/things-to-do/artisans/

 Is the sharing of boat and river safety your pride and joy in life?
-Do you enjoy getting people to recognize the danger of hopping out to Shady Island?
+Do you enjoy engaging people around the danger of hopping out to Shady Island at low tide?
 We want to hear from you!

 Do you have a captivating story to tell about Richmond’s maritime history?
 Tales of its communities along the water’s edge?
 We would love to include you as part of this year’s festival.